Friday April 6, 2018

 ZippyMatch helps you with the logistics of running your event - before, during, and after.
 We also provide you with a sign-up page to help track interest in your event.
-Watch this video to see how to set up an event, because you’ll need the sign-up link for the next step!
+You can sign up for an account here, or request a demo.

 2. Advertise your event!

 Facebook is the natural advertising medium for speed dating events.
 If you have an established fan page, we recommend pushing your event on your Facebook page.
 Start marketing your event 2-4 weeks before your event.

 Our restaurant and brewery customers have also found success in marketing in-store on menus, chalkboards, and other in-store signage.

 3. It’s the big day - time to set up!